-Our aim is for the children to look smart at South Lake and we hope you will help us to achieve a high standard of uniform.
-Uniform is available to order directly online from the manufacturer at https://michaelhope.co.uk
+Our aim is for the children to look smart and be comfortable at South Lake, and we ask you to help us to achieve this.

-Jeans, leggings, jogging bottoms or fashion trousers will not be considered part of the school uniform.
+Jeans, leggings and jogging bottoms are not part of the school uniform.

 The Halo Code

 Our school champions the right of staff and students to embrace all Afro-hairstyles.
 We acknowledge that Afro-textured hair is an important part of our Black staff and students’ racial, ethnic, cultural, and religious identities, and requires specific styling for hair health and maintenance.